Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

+{\it Remark.} In the proof below, Lemma 4.2 will be used only for a finite number ({\it independent} of $\delta$) of blocks near the origin; for blocks away from the origin, one varies $\omega$.

-The proof is rather lengthy.
+\subheading {4.1.
+Proof of Lemma 4.1} The proof is rather lengthy.
 It is therefore separated into two parts.
-We first prove the norm estimate.

-\demo{$\bullet$ Proof of (4.2) of Lemma 4.1} One first noes that if then for some $c'>0$ and $q>b^2$, using \cite {Schm}, cf. also \cite{R} for the scalar case.
+We first prove the norm estimate. \demo{$\bullet$ Proof of (4.2) of Lemma 4.1} One first noes that if then for some $c'>0$ and $q>b^2$, using \cite {Schm}, cf. also \cite{R} for the scalar case.
 This follows from multiplying the two expressions corresponding to the $\pm$ signs in the absolute value and $|j|\lesssim |n|$ (otherwise the inequality in (4.6) is trivially true).
 The bound in (4.6) implies that

 where $P^c=I-P$, for some $C'>0$ and small $\delta$.

 From Schur's complement reduction \cite{S1, 2}, $\lambda$ is in the spectrum of $F'_N$, $\lambda\in\sigma(F'_N)$, if and only if $0\in\sigma(\Cal H)$, where